Canadian Centre for Alternatives to Animal Methods

-The Canadian Centre for Alternatives to Animal Methods (CCAAM) and its subsidiary, the Canadian Centre for the Validation of Alternative Methods (CaCVAM), is a research centre founded in 2017 and based at the University of Windsor, in Canada.
-Its goal is “to develop, validate, and promote laboratory methods and techniques that don’t use animal test subjects”.
-It is the first centre in Canada dedicated to non-animal testing and the promotion of human-relevant alternatives.
+The Canadian Centre for Alternatives to Animal Methods (CCAAM) was a research centre founded in 2017 and based at the University of Windsor, in Canada.
+Its goal was "to develop, validate, and promote laboratory methods and techniques that don't use animal test subjects".
+It was the first centre in Canada dedicated to non-animal testing and the promotion of human-relevant alternatives.
+The CCAAM ceased operations on May 31, 2024 due to budget cuts at the University of Windsor.

 Mission and projects

-The CCAAM's mission is based on three pillars:
+The CCAAM's mission was based on three pillars: